ArctosDB/documentation-wiki/_documentation/catalog.markdown

 ```

 **Institution Acronym:** Abbreviation of the institution that hosts the
 catalog.
-For example, “MVZ” for Museum of Vertebrate Zoology, “UAM” for
+For example, "MVZ" for Museum of Vertebrate Zoology, "UAM" for
-University of Alaska Museum (of the North), “MSB” for Museum of
+University of Alaska Museum (of the North), "MSB" for Museum of
 Southwestern Biology.
 Generally, these values are the same as those
 traditionally used for specimen citations within discipline-specific
 publications.
 There is now a demand for globally unique specimen